Karen J. Rooney, Ph.D.

 Sarah if she remembered the small word she had identified

-Sarah's word and queried, "Do you see "o-w" in brown?"
-Sarah
+to Sarah's word and queried, "Do you see "o-w" in brown?"

-gave the teacher an exasperated look and said, " Well, you
+Sarah gave the teacher an exasperated look and said, "

-didn't tell me that "c (see)-o-w" was in the word so that's
+Well, you didn't tell me that "c (see)-o-w" was in the

-why I got it wrong."
-Sarah taught her teacher that working
+word so that's why I got it wrong."
+Sarah taught her teacher

-with students with attention disorders is not always easy
+that working with students with attention disorders is

-and that interventions need to take into account the unique
+not always easy and that interventions need to take into

-an in-depth understanding of the basic descriptors of attention
+understanding of the basic descriptors of attention problems

 Descriptors of Attention Disorders